spandanagella/verse/README.md

 Creation of the Verse dataset and the unsupervised model proposed to use the Multimodal features are described more detail in the paper:

 Spandana Gella, Mirella Lapata, and Frank Keller.
 2016.
-Unsupervised Visual Sense Disambiguation for Verbs using Multimodal Embeddings.
-(To appear) In Proceedings of the Human Language Technology Conference of the North American Chapter of the Association for Computational Linguistics.
-San Diego.
+[Unsupervised Visual Sense Disambiguation for Verbs using Multimodal Embeddings](https://www.aclweb.org/anthology/N/N16/N16-1022.pdf).
+In Proceedings of the Human Language Technology Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2016).
+San Diego, CA.

 Note that this repository just includes the Verse dataset annotations and not the images.